sergiocollado/potpourri/Notes_on_linux.md

   The command **su** lets you borrow the permissions from another user to run commands, if no user is especified, it defaults to use the **root** user.

+### Bash configuration

+The bash console has a copy of the history of the commands we have issued, the comands are at: ~/.bash_history

+Other usesufl file for the command console (terminal) is: ~/.bash_profile.
+This file keeps a serie of commands that runs everytime that the terminal is launched

 ### Processes

 To view the processes that are running, the command **ps** is used.
 Using **ps** alone, will report the processes that are running from that shell.
 To check all the processes running in the machine, it is used: **ps -a**.
 Each proces can be identified by a PID (Process Identinfication Number).
 In case of need to abort a certain process, the command **kill** can be used.